1980–81 in English football: Diary of the season

 9 August 1980: Liverpool win the Charity Shield as Terry McDermott scores the only goal in a 1–0 win over West Ham United.

 14 August 1980: Having not played a first team game for Arsenal, Clive Allen leaves the club after just two months to join Crystal Palace, again costing his new club £1,250,000.

 16 August 1980: Norwich City achieve the biggest win of the opening day of the First Division season, beating Stoke City 5–1.
 Champions Liverpool begin with a 3–0 win at home to Crystal Palace.
 Kevin Keegan makes his League début for Southampton in a 2–0 victory at home to Manchester City.
 Tottenham Hotspur's expensive new strike force of Steve Archibald and Garth Crooks help them to a 2–0 win over Nottingham Forest, with Crooks scoring the second goal.

 30 August 1980: Newcastle United's Bill McGarry becomes the first managerial casualty of the season, being sacked after a failure to win any of the Second Division fixtures combined with a humiliating League Cup exit at the hands of Fourth Division side Bury.
 Former manager Joe Harvey takes charge of the club in a caretaker capacity, but quickly distances himself from any thoughts of a permanent return to the manager's job.

 31 August 1980: The first month of the Football League season ends with Ipswich Town, Southampton and Aston Villa level at the top of the First Division after four matches.
 Stoke City, Manchester City and Leeds United occupy the bottom three places.
 The Second Division promotion race has begun with Blackburn Rovers, Derby County and Sheffield Wednesday occupying the top three places.
 Cambridge United, in only their 11th season as a Football League team, stand fourth in the division harbouring dreams of the quickest modern day rise from non-league football to the First Division.

 1 September 1980: Third Division basement side Carlisle United sack manager Martin Harvey after only six months in charge, and re-appoint former manager Bob Stokoe to replace him.

 7 September 1980: Chesterfield manager Arthur Cox is appointed as Newcastle United's new manager.
 Jimmy Adamson resigns as Leeds United manager.

-10 September 1980: England's 1982 World Cup qualifying series begins with a 4–0 win over Norway at Wembley.

 16 September 1980: Leeds United appoint former player and Barnsley manager Allan Clarke as Jimmy Adamson's successor.
 Clarke is succeeded at Barnsley by former Leeds teammate Norman Hunter.